-The following comments are made regarding the parts of the relevant legislation and Council Policies that the REF needs to evaluate.
+4. The following comments are made regarding the parts of the relevant legislation and Council Policies that the REF needs to evaluate.

-The REF needs to evaluate in detail Part 1B.6 Tree and Vegetation Preservation of the HDCP if trees are to be removed
+The REF needs to evaluate in detail Part 1B.6 Tree and Vegetation Preservation of the HDCP as trees within the nature strip are to be removed.

-Assessment Planner Name Signature Date Matthew Miles 15/02/2024
+Assessment Planner Name Signature Date Matthew Miles 12/11/2024

-The signed off section of the REF should be forwarded to the Project Officer responsible for the activity and placed (TRIMmed) on the appropriate file in accordance with Council's policies and procedures.
+The signed off section of the REF should be forwarded to the Project Officer responsible for the activity and placed (TRIMmed) on the appropriate file in HPE Content Manager in accordance with Council's policies and procedures.